-It is an accomplishment to get to this stage in the Master's Degree process.
-All students will present their programmatic portfolio to the graduate coordinator of Instructional Technology Master degree program.
+It is an accomplishment to get to this stage in the master's degree process.
+All students will submit their programmatic portfolio to the graduate coordinator of Instructional Technology Master's degree program.

-Time line & Logistics:
+Timeline & Logistics:

-- ◆ Students must complete a rough draft of their programmatic portfolio the semester before the start of their internship. - ◆ The student will present the portfolio in an informal setting to the graduate coordinator, either in the department office or via online conferencing technology.
-This presentation should be practiced prior to your appointment to maintain an approximate 30 minute presentation time.
+- Students must complete a rough draft of their programmatic portfolio the semester before the start of their internship. - The student will submit the portfolio to the graduate coordinator.